What is registrant contact verification (contact validation) and how will it be used?

 If any of the above events occur, the verification process is started.
 That process contains the following steps:

-- An initial e-mail is sent to the domain holder (you can customize this e-mail to reflect your own company details or company style), asking him to click a link to confirm his e-mail address.
+- An initial e-mail is sent to the domain holder (This email can be customized. with resellers own company details or company style), In the email to click a link to confirm domains owners e-mail address.

 - If after 7 days no confirmation is received, a second e-mail is sent to the domain holder, urging him to confirm his e-mail address.

-- At the same moment, an e-mail is sent to the customer of Openprovider to inform him about the fact that the e-mail address was not yet confirmed.
+- At the same moment, an e-mail is sent to the reseller of Openprovider to inform him about the fact that the e-mail address was not yet confirmed.

 - If after another 7 days still no confirmation is received, the verification fails, any linked domains are suspended and the customer of Openprovider receives a notification about this.